wanjizheng/ESISharp/README.md

 This branch is a massive rewrite aiming to migrate ***ESISharp*** from .NET Framework to .NET Core.

-Massive structural changes are occuring as well.
+Massive structural changes are occurring as well.